iranges package

 • subset – Integer indices, a boolean filter, or (if the current object is named) names specifying the ranges to be replaced, see normalize_subscript().

-• value (IRanges) – An IRanges object of length equal to the number of ranges to be replaced, as specified by subset.
+• value – An IRanges object of length equal to the number of ranges to be replaced, as specified by subset.

 Returns: